Welcome to Nebula Documentation

 - SAAS providers - if you have a cluster per client (as you provide them with managed "private" instances) or such Nebula allows you to push new versions all your clients managed instances at once

-- A form of docker configuration management, similar to docker-compose only it also pushes changes in configurations to all managed servers.
+- A form of docker configuration management, think of it as a cross between Docker-Compose to Puppet\Chef only it also pushes changes in configurations to all managed servers.